plausible/docs/docs/excluding.md

 ``` ||plausible.io^$script,domain=yourdomain.com ```

-Or in case you're serving Plausible Analytics script from your domain as a first party connection, use this:
+Or in case you're serving Plausible Analytics script from your domain as a first party connection, use this.
+Remember to change `yoursubdomain.yourdomain.com` with the URL of your subdomain where you're serving the Plausible script from and `yourdomain.com` with the domain name where you installed Plausible Analytics.

 ``` ||yoursubdomain.yourdomain.com^$script,domain=yourdomain.com ```